mehrnooshshokouhi/MR_BCsubtypes/README.md

 ### 4. MR_PRESSO_Analysis.R

-   * The aim of this Rscript is to perform the MR-PRESSO analyses for all nine risk factors.
+The aim of this Rscript is to perform the MR-PRESSO analyses for all nine risk factors.

-      * MR_PRESSO was performed via R base in the terminal.
+MR_PRESSO was performed via R base in the terminal.
 Because of this, it has a separate script.

 ### 5. MR_Manuscript_And_Supplemental_Figures.R

-   * The aim of this Rscript is to create figures in the main manuscript, and in the supplemental file, including:
+The aim of this Rscript is to create figures in the main manuscript, and in the supplemental file, including:

 manuscript figure 1.
 Causal breast cancer subtype-specific effect estimates per unit increase for nine established breast cancer risk factors.

 manuscript figure 2.
 Overview of evidence for (subtype-specific) causal effects per increasing unit of the risk factor.

 supplemental figure 2.
 Forrest plots with causal effects of nine risk factors on each hormone receptor breast cancer subtype across primary and secondary MR methods.

 supplemental figure 3.
 Causal effect estimates for age at menarche from univariable and multivariable MR analysis.

 ### 6. MR_Manuscript_And_Suuplemental_Tables.R

+The aim of this Rscript is to create tables in the main manuscript, and in the supplemental file, including:

+manuscript table 2.
+Subtype-specific causal effect estimates per unit increase for all nine breast cancer risk factors across primary and secondary MR analyses.

+supplemental table 3.
+Calculated F-statistics for each included risk factor.

+supplemental table 4.
+Results of primary and secondary MR analyses with female-specific estimates for height, BMI and physical activity.

 ## Part 2: Summary-level data

+For our two-sample MR study, we used the summary-level data for both the risk factors and outcomes of interest.

+Specifically, we extracted summary statistics for SNP-risk factor and SNP-breast cancer subtype associations from different GWAS.